tomomano/aws-cdk-dojo/s3_lambda_ecs/tutorial/README.md

 Here, we specified that the container logs should be forwarded to AWS log driver, so that you can see the log in your CloudWatch console.

 ### Check what we have done so far
-To check if everything is working correctly so far, run `cdk deploy` to deploy our current stack.
+To check if everything is working correctly so far, run `cdk deploy` to deploy our stack.

 Once deployment finishes, first go to your S3 console, and confirm that an empty new bucket, whose name should start with `s3-lambda-ecs-databucket`, is created.